-There may be a lot of them, but what can this hip, dreaming and some say lazy generation tell us about having a better retirement?
+There may be a lot of them, but what can this modern generation tell us about having a better retirement?
 It turns out that some of their ideas will work quite well for those of us looking to make the most of our finances in our golden years.
 Here are six millennial trends that Baby Boomers, especially those of us looking to cut costs, can apply for a more prosperous and fulfilling retirement.

 1. Sell the House